microsoft/AzureTipsAndTricks/blog/tip72.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 72 - Sentiment Analysis with Cognitive Service and Azure"
+title: "Tip 72 - Sentiment Analysis with Cognitive Service and Azure"
 excerpt: "Learn how to access text analysis such as sentiment analysis with Cognitive Service and Azure"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-12-20 17:00:00
 ---

-## Sentiment Analysis with Cognitive Service and Azure
+#### Sentiment Analysis with Cognitive Service and Azure

 After reviewing the [Text Analysis API](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/overview), I noticed three capabilities that I wanted to take a further look at: